-October 2017 Update
+October 2018 Update

 The current update includes changes throughout this publication that reflect recent developments in case law, legislation, court rules, and jury instructions.
-Summarized below are some of the more important developments included in this update since publication of the 2016 update.
+Summarized below are some of the more important developments included in this update since publication of the 2017 update.

 Administrative remedy inadequate.
-For a recent case discussing how a challenge to the method used by a water district to calculate its wastewater service fees or charges was outside the scope of administrative remedies, see Plantier v Ramona Mun.
-Water Dist.
-(2017) 12 CA5th 856 in §8.110.
+The California Supreme Court has granted review in Plantier v Ramona Mun.
+Water Dist. (review granted Sept.
+13, 2017; superseded opinion at 12 CA5th 856).
+The court of appeal had found that a challenge to the method used by a district to calculate its wastewater service fees or charges was outside the scope of administrative remedies.
+See §8.110.

 Rehearing or reconsideration.
 For a recent case discussing how under Govt C §11521 an agency may set an effective date for its decision that effectively cuts off its power of reconsideration, see Saint Francis Mem.
 Hosp. v State Dep’t of Pub.
 Health (2018) 24 CA5th 617 in §§8.69, 8.87, 9.31.